-Maintenance of office equipment costs are to service and maintain MCSAP office printer, xerox printer, desktop computers including the Safetynet system.
-Laptops with the ASPEN system for MCSAP inspections, air conditioners, maintenance of the building and its water system which houses the MCSAP office is necessary for the operation of the AS MCSAP.
-Cost estimated at \$8,000 are based on known past average expenditures needed on an annual basis.
+Maintenance of office equipment costs are to service and maintain MCSAP office printer, xerox printer, and desktop computers.
+Laptops for MCSAP inspections, air conditioners, maintenance of the building and its water system which houses the MCSAP office is necessary for the operation of the AS MCSAP.
+Cost estimated at \$9,000 are based on known past average expenditures needed on an annual basis.

 Vehicles maintenance costs is the cost of labor to install the vehicle parts purchase by the MCSAP as well as any labor performed to complete repair and maintenance to MCSAP vehicle.
 The MCSAP vehicle fleet of four vehicles and a trailer which are not covered under warranty.
-Due to increased of vehicle labor costs since COVID 19 all vehicles and the trailer are fully dedicated to the MCSAP program.
-Costs, estimated at \$8,571.86 are based on known past average expenditures needed to maintain the fleet on an annual basis.
+All vehicles and the trailer are fully dedicated to the MCSAP program.
+Costs, estimated at \$9,670.99 are based on known past average expenditures needed to maintain the fleet on an annual basis.

 The DPS and ASG hasn't come up with a solution on the DPS building in Tafuna where MCSAP was previously located and the office space that we're renting is estimated to \$2,100.00 a month.
-The MCSAP anticipates the temporary arrangement for one year which is equal to \$25,000.00.
+The MCSAP anticipates the temporary arrangement for one year which is equal to \$25,200.00.
+Monthly rent (\$2,100.00 x 12 - \$25,200.00).